Lugal-PCZ/ShootPoints-Web/README.md

 Most surveying software, whether running on the total station itself or on an external data collector, is made for surveyors, not archaeologists and is often overly-complicated.
 Though the tools are the same, archaeologists’ needs are different than general land surveying, so ShootPoints-Web is designed for them.
 Its core principles are:

 * **ShootPoints-Web records _archaeological_ data.**
 Archaeologists need extensive metadata for their surveying points.
-ShootPoints-Web structures your workflow to facilitate that while cutting out the cruft.
+ShootPoints-Web structures your workflow to facilitate that while shedding the tools that you’ll never need or use.

 * **ShootPoints-Web is easy to learn.**
 Tired of the typical on-site bottleneck of waiting for the one person who knows how to use your total station to be free so you can take your point elevations?
 ShootPoints-Web can be learned quickly by multiple team members, eliminating that bottleneck.